Did you know it only takes 20 minutes to start a blog with Siteground?

-This is pretty basic, but it gives you an idea to start with.
+This is pretty basic, but it gives you an idea.

-It doesn't matter if you have to change it later, this might evolve as your learn more about your readers and what blog posts are the most popular.
+It doesn't matter if you have to change it later, this might evolve as you learn more about your readers and what blog posts are the most popular.

-Then you are going to have to decide what to call your blog.
+Then you will have to decide what to call your blog.

 Choose a domain name

 To choose your domain name, the most practical options are to:

 This is perhaps the easiest one.
 It also allows you to change what you do slightly and still keep getting people to your website.
 So if your niche changes a bit or you do a few different things that complement your blog, you can still use the same domain name.

 2. Choose a name that represents what you do